statsmodels/statsmodels/scikits/statsmodels/docs/source/dev/git_notes.rst

 Making changes
 ~~~~~~~~~~~~~~

 Hack away.
 Make any changes that you want.
+Well, not any changes.
+Keep the work in your branch
+completel confined to one speficic topic, bugfix, or feature implementation.
+You can work across
+multiple files and have many commits, but the changes should all be related to the feature of the
+feature branch, whatever that may be.
 Now you've made your changes.
 Say you've changed the file
 `foo.py`.
 You can see your changes typing::

     git status